 Geoff Hunt, LCSW-C, graduated with a bachelor’s degree in psychology with a minor in anthropology from Towson University in 2011.
 In 2014 he earned his master’s degree in clinical mental health social work from the University of Maryland School of Social Work.
 He has worked with adults suffering from psychiatric and substance use disorders in a wide variety of clinical settings including inpatient psychiatric units, partial hospitalization programs, and outpatient mental health clinics.
 He has provided individual and group psychotherapy as well as psychosocial evaluations, case management, and discharge planning services within these settings.
 He utilizes an eclectic approach to psychotherapy with a particular emphasis on existential and psychodynamic theories.

-Danielle Rooney, M.S. is a psychology associate under the supervision of Dr. Julie Murphy.
+Maggie McGuire, M.A., M.S. is a psychology associate under the supervision of Dr. Lateffa Robinson.
 She earned her Masters of Arts degree in Forensic Psychology from The George Washington University and her Masters of Science degree in Clinical Psychology from Loyola University Maryland, where she is currently working towards her doctoral (Psy.D.) degree.
-Danielle has worked primarily with adults in community mental health settings.
+Maggie has worked with both adolescents and adults in inpatient and outpatient settings.
 She sees therapy as an opportunity to work collaboratively and strives to tailor each therapy experience to the needs of the individual.
 Maggie has a particular interest in working with individuals experiencing trauma-related symptoms and PTSD, depression, anxiety, panic, and life adjustment issues.
 Her therapeutic style is integrative and holistic, incorporating skills and perspectives from Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, and interpersonal therapies in order to uncover an individual’s strengths, fulfill their goals, and enable them to live a meaningful life.